alexcarron/rock-estore/docs/DesignDoc.md

 > section will follow the same instructions that are given for the View
 > Tier above._

+The model tier is the core of the application.
+It defines essential classes and interfaces for managing rocks, users, and shopping carts.
+These components manipulate the data of and interaction with the application to make sure the business logic and information is handled consistently

 > _At appropriate places as part of this narrative provide **one** or more updated and **properly labeled**
 > static models (UML class diagrams) with some details such as critical attributes and methods._
 >